BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Cold Dead Hands/README.md

 Grenade Mods, Class Mods, and Oz Kits will still be acquired as per usual - via world drops, chests, and the like.

+**NOTE:** This mod has a *lot* of user-configurable options (detailed below in the "Configuration" section).
+There's technically 7,680 supported configurations.
+Needless to say, I have not thoroughly tested out all 7,680 combinations to ensure that everything works as it should.
+If you encounter strange behavior, definitely look me up on Discord, github, or email, with full details of how you've got it configured, and I can take a look.

 Usage/Installation
 ------------------